You've successfully copied this link.

 By Juwai, 15 June 2020

-João Pagani Toscano is CEO of Livingroup International Real Estate whilst Gustavo Diaz is a lawyer who for works for CRS.
+João Pagani Toscano is CEO of Livingroup International Real Estate whilst Gustavo Diaz is a lawyer who works for CRS.
 Both are based in Portugal.

 Livingroup is a Portuguese holding company with international presence.
 It has a diversified portfolio including real estate development, tourism and co-working spaces.
 Since its inception in 2012, Livingroup has expanded its activities to develop several benchmark projects and put the company at the forefront of real estate investing.
 Livingroup invests and manages more than 80 million Euros on behalf of high equity investors, accounting for about 50,000 sqm of construction area.